JaniM/Joe/doc/quick.md

   * Lists: `1 2 3` - can contain any of the preceding literals and any expressions surrounded by braces.
 * Function calls
   * Functions are referenced by `[A-W][a-z]*`
-  * Functions always take two parameters, in the syntax `xFy`, where x is a literal immediately preceding the function and y is everything following it.
+  * Functions always take one or two parameters, in the syntax `Fy` or `xFy`, where x is a literal immediately preceding the function and y is everything following it.
 The left and right argument are always referenced as X and Y, respectively.
   * Modifiers take functions as their arguments and return new functions.
 They're referenced as A for adverb and C for conjunction.
     * `AF`
     * `vCF`, `FCF` (v is a literal argument to the conjunction)